AWERDdev/sentinel-api/DOCS/api-reference.md

 ### `GET /canary/trigger/{token_id}`

 **Lifecycle role:** The tripwire endpoint.
 Invoked when someone accesses an embedded URL or otherwise hits the tracking link.
-Records attacker fingerprints, marks the token compromised, queues an email alert, and returns a **deceptive** success response so the intruder does not know they were detected.
+Records attacker fingerprints, marks the token compromised, queues an email alert, and returns a **deceptive** success response.

+**Authentication:** None — must remain open for the honeypot to function.

 **Path parameters:**